 In the 2014 Insurance Barometer Study, nearly 60 percent of those surveyed noted they haven’t bought life insurance yet because they have other financial priorities.
 Most of that group put expenses like cable TV or cell phones ahead of buying life insurance.

-Yet this type of insurance can be a crucial part of any financial plan, says Ryan Shaughnessy, LUTCF®, CLTC, an LPL Financial Advisor with SAC FCU Wealth Management.
+Yet this type of insurance can be a crucial part of any financial plan, says a SAC Wealth Management expert.

 “Life insurance is a love language,” he says.
 “It’s not for you, it’s for the people you love.
 Life doesn’t always go according to plan, so it’s important to think about those ‘what-if’ situations and make sure insurance coverage is part of your financial plan.”